-- Check with the local water company whether the site drains to a public water supply and with the local authority environmental health department, land occupiers and neighbours if it serves as a private water supply. - Check with the statutory nature conservation agency for the presence of protected or priority species and habitats, including within downstream shallow coastal waters. - Check if there are any local fish farms. - If the site drains to a public water supply, fish farm or waters supporting priority freshwater species or habitats, identify the catchment boundary (using the method described in the Forestry Commission Practice Guide Managing forests in acid sensitive water catchments).
+- Check with the local water company whether the site drains to a public water supply and with the local authority environmental health department, land occupiers, and neighbours if it serves as a private water supply. - Check with the statutory nature conservation agency for the presence of protected or priority species and habitats, including within downstream shallow coastal waters. - Check if there are any local fish farms. - If the site drains to a public water supply, fish farm, or waters supporting priority freshwater

+Always focus on ground protection and do not select a less suitable harvesting system or machinery in the hope that any sediment run-off can be managed by using silt traps or geotextile barriers. species or habitats, identify the catchment boundary (using the method described in the Forestry Commission Practice Guide Managing forests in acid sensitive water catchments).
 Calculate the area of the catchment (including the lake surface) and the extent of any recent and proposed forest felling, including that by other forest owners.
 Ensure the plan limits any felling to less than 20% of the catchment in any three-year period.

 - If the site drains to a private water supply, identify the catchment boundary and minimise machine trafficking and brash heaps within it.
-For spring supplies, assume that the boundary follows the surface water divide unless local information implies otherwise. - Select the most appropriate harvesting system and machine combination for site conditions (including methods of felling, timber processing and extraction) to minimise the risk of ground damage and sediment run-off (Tables 2a and b). - Plan to minimise the number of stream and drain-crossings but avoid situations where alternatives create more difficult and potentially damaging extraction routes. - Use soil maps and detailed topographic data to characterise the site in terms of the risk of ground damage, erosion and sediment run-off to watercourses. - Identify appropriate buffer areas (Table 1) to protect all watercourses, wet flushes, boggy ground and water supply infrastructure where present. - Plan extraction routes to avoid buffer areas and valley bottoms (Figures 20 and 21, respectively). - Where access from the forest road is difficult, select a harvesting method that minimises road usage by extraction machinery.
+For spring supplies, assume that the boundary follows the surface water divide unless local information implies otherwise. - Select the most appropriate harvesting system and machine combination for site conditions (including methods of felling, timber processing, and extraction) to minimise the risk of ground damage and sediment run-off (Tables 2a and b). - Plan to minimise the number of stream and drain-crossings but avoid situations where alternatives create more difficult and potentially damaging extraction routes. - Use soil maps and detailed topographic data to characterise the site in terms of the risk of ground damage, erosion, and sediment run-off to watercourses. - Identify appropriate buffer areas (Table 1) to protect all watercourses, wet flushes, boggy ground, and water supply infrastructure where present. - Plan extraction routes to avoid buffer areas and valley bottoms (Figures 19 and 20, respectively). - Where access from the forest road is difficult, select a harvesting method that minimises road usage by extraction machinery.

-Figure 20 Locate extraction routes outside riparian buffer zones, which are very vulnerable to ground disturbance.
+Figure 19 Locate extraction routes outside riparian buffer areas, which are very vulnerable to ground disturbance.